ashleyerffmeyer/liri-bot/README.md

     $ node liri.js argument1 argument2

+NOTE: DON'T FORGET TO PUT ARGUMENT2 IN QUOTES

 ## Instructions

 ### Bands In Town

+Use the following command to run the Bands In Town API:

     $ node liri.js concert-this '<artist/band name here>'

-The Bands In Town API is accessed using the `axios` package and renders the following information about each concert event to the terminal:
+The Bands In Town API is accessed using the `axios` package and renders the following information about the artist/band to the terminal:
 * Name of venue
 * Venue location
 * Date of the Event (formatted as "MM/DD/YYYY" with moment)

 ### Spotify

+Use the following command to run the Spotify API:

     $ node liri.js spotify-this-song '<song name here>'

+The Spotify API will return search results for the song with the following information:
+* Artist(s)
+* The song's name
+* A preview link of the song from Spotify
+* The album that the song is from

+If the user does not provide a song for Argument2, the program will default to "The Sign" by Ace of Base.

 ### OMDB

+Use the following command to run the OMDB API:

-     node liri.js movie-this '<movie name here>'
+     $ node liri.js movie-this '<movie name here>'

 The OMDB API is accessed using the `axios` package and renders the following information about the movie to the terminal:
 * Title of the movie
 * Year the movie came out
 * IMDB Rating of the movie